AdamPuzio/skyfall/README.md

 $ app.js --config test
 ```
 This will attempt to load the config file `config/test.json`

+## Modules

+Skyfall is designed to be a window into your servers.
+While there is a basic server load monitor
+built in, the real power is in the ability to customize and create your own Skyfall modules.
+Each module should be built with both server-and-client-side functionality in mind.
+Skyfall
+modules reside in `/skyfall_modules` and must include both a `satellite.js` and `skyfall.json`
+file.

 ## Docs & Resources
 ### Node.js Modules